Deya-B/Bioinformatics/Linux-Python-DataBases/Linux/3_Linux_Variables.md

 The syntax of let is ```let expression``` where expression is an arithmetic expression to be evaluated.

-As you can see in the next example let , it is a little picky about spaces,
+As you can see in the next example let it is a little picky about spaces:
 ```sh
 $ UNO=1
 $ let UNO=$UNO+1